 An OCC involving implementation of a possession (i.e. Person In Charge of a Possession (PICOP), Engineering Supervisor, Nominated Person) which results in the incorrect placement of protection, inadequate or incorrect protection arranged, or irregularity in the removal of protection.
 Isolation placed incorrectly (i.e. outside of possession limits or prior to the possession being taken, trolleys placed outside of possession limits).

 Any OCC as a result of an operator (e.g. a signaller or controller) giving permission for protection to be laid with a train not yet having passed the site of work; signalling a train into a possession / line blockage, vehicles or pedestrians trapped between gates at a level crossing or given permission to cross when the line is not clear; failure to caution trains; miscommunication when the signaller is in the lead; two trains in section; train routed into an isolated section, switching incident.

 On Track Machine or Plant / Engineering Train / Equipment

 Any OCC involving on track plant or engineering trains or involving incorrect use or placement of equipment or materials, for example unauthorised movements within possessions, machines or plant overturning, unsafe operation of machines or plant, equipment or materials fouling the running line, irregularities involving scaffolding on operational infrastructure.

 Events categorised as potentially significant or potentially severe are attributed to one of the four categories of OCC.
-The OCC category with the largest proportion of potentially significant and potentially severe events continues to be protection, although the MAA of protection events has reduced by 19.1 per cent in the last year.
+The OCC category with the largest proportion of potentially significant and potentially severe events is ‘operating incidents'.
+A Near Miss programme has been launched to reduce the number of OCCs.